 * why we can't "do NVC" when we're upset

-* what "stress" really is, and why it's so dangerous for our health and relationships
+* what "stress" really is, and why it's so dangerous for both our physical health and our relationships

 * why compassionate, authentic, resonant community is essential for our well-being, and is central to our capacity for growth and genuine fulfillment

-* what really, truly dissolves our automatic reactions and restores authentic choice
+* what really, truly dissolves our automatic reactions and restores authentic presence and choice

 * why it's so dangerous to have compassion for others without also developing healthy boundaries and care for ourselves